Martine Syms

-Martine Syms (born 1988) is an American artist based in Los Angeles who works in publishing, video, installation, and performance.
-Her work focuses on identity and the portrayal of the self in relation to themes such as feminism and Black culture.
-This is often explored through humour and social commentary.
-Syms coined the term "conceptual entrepreneur" in 2007 to characterize her practice.
+Martine Syms (born 1988) is an American artist residing in Los Angeles, specializing in various mediums including publishing, video, installation, and performance.

+Her artistic endeavors revolve around themes of identity, particularly the representation of the self, with a focus on subjects like feminism and black culture.
+Syms frequently employs humor and social commentary as vehicles for exploration within her work.
+In 2007, she introduced the term "Conceptual Entrepreneur" to describe her artistic approach.
+Martine Syms is represented by Sadie Coles HQ and Sprüth Magers.

 Early life

-Martine Syms was born in Los Angeles in 1988.
-She was raised with three siblings in the Altadena suburb of Los Angeles.
-She was home-schooled by her parents from age 7 through 12, and knew from an early age that she wanted to be an artist.
-When discussing home-schooling, Syms comments: '“The area I grew up in didn’t have the best public schools and it was hard to get all of us into the same private school – for a lot of racist reasons from what it sounds like.”'
-Syms' mother was interested in art and writing, and her father was an amateur photographer.
-She attended a pre-college program called CSSSA (California State Summer School for the Arts) at CalArts.
+Martine Syms was born in 1988 in Los Angeles.
+She grew up in the Altadena suburb of the city alongside her three siblings.
+During her formative years, she received homeschooling from her parents between the ages of 7 and 12.
+Recognizing her passion at a young age, Syms expressed her aspiration to become an artist early on.
+Reflecting on her homeschooling experience, Syms has commented on the challenges of accessing quality education in her area, stating, "The area I grew up in didn't have the best public schools, and it was hard to get all of us into the same private school—for a lot of racist reasons, from what it sounds like."
+Both of Syms' parents fostered her creative development, with her mother having an interest in art and writing and her father being an amateur photographer.
+During high school period, she participated in the California State Summer School for the Arts (CSSSA) at CalArts.

-In 2007 Syms received a BFA (Bachelor of Fine Arts) in Film, Video, and New Media at the School of the Art Institute of Chicago.
-She obtained an MFA (Master of Fine Arts) from Bard College, Annandale-on-Hudson, NY, in 2017.
+In 2007, Syms earned a Bachelor of Fine Arts (BFA) degree in film, Video, and New Media from the School of the Art Institute of Chicago.
+She later pursued a Master of Fine Arts (MFA) degree at Bard College in Annandale-on-Hudson, New York, completing her studies in 2017.